 Klamath County Fire District No. 1 (KCFD1) is an all hazard special district located in south-central Oregon, which provides structural and wildland fire protection, emergency advanced life support, ambulance transport, inter-facility ambulance transport, hazardous materials response and emergency rescue.

 KCFD1 employs 63 operational personnel, 48 which are career firefighters 15 of which are dedicated to providing emergency rescue response.
 They are assigned to three shifts working the 48/96 schedule, and respond from four stations that are staffed 24/7.
-The remaining personnel are comprised of a Fire Chief, three Division Chiefs and seven civilian support staff.
+The remaining personnel are comprised of a Fire Chief, two Deputy Chiefs, Battalion Chief Fire Marshal, Battalion Chief of Training and seven civilian support staff.

 The fire service in Klamath Falls existed prior to the incorporation of the city from a merger of two rival hose companies in 1903.
 The City of Klamath Falls Fire Department was established with the formation of the City of Klamath Falls in 1905.
 Because this was the city fire department, they did not respond to areas outside of the city boundaries.
 In 1931 the Central Fire Station was built on Broad Street.
 It currently houses the Administration.
 Additional city fire stations were built in 1963-1964.
 These stations are located at 1661 Mitchell Street (Station 3) and 2580 Dahlia Street (Station 4).